Book Summary: On Writing Well by William Zinsser

 b.
 End with a surprise that still encompasses the main idea.

-5. Ensure your piece is neither underdeveloped (leaving the reader unsatisfied) nor overdeveloped (becoming repetitive).
+c.
+Use a quote that encapsulates the overall theme of the piece. - Ensure your piece is neither underdeveloped (leaving the reader unsatisfied) nor overdeveloped (becoming repetitive).

 Throughout the writing process, Zinsser emphasizes the importance of rewriting and editing.
 He encourages writers to view rewriting as an essential part of the craft, not just a final polish.
 Reading your work aloud can help identify areas that need improvement in structure, flow, or clarity.